 Levels of crime including violent crime are high, particularly in major cities.
 You are likely to see a heavy police presence on the streets, particularly in Rio de Janeiro.
 Bank card fraud including credit card cloning is common.
 See Crime

 The FCDO advise against all travel within 40km of the Venezuela-Brazil border on the Venezuelan side of the border.
 See FCDO travel advice for Venezuela

 Terrorist attacks in Brazil can’t be ruled out.
 See Terrorism

 If you’re a single parent or guardian travelling with a child, you may need additional documentation.
-See Entry requirements.
+This applies if one parent is Brazilian, even if your child only holds a British passport.
+See Entry requirements

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.

 The Money Advice Service can help you to consider the type of insurance you need.
 It is a free and independent service set up by government.